 You can also export part or all call records as a CSV file.
 In the dialog shown in figure 5.1 by clicking on \blacksquare button, a new window will open as shown in figure 5.2.

-In this dialog you can choose to export all records or to export records in a temporal range.
-The records can also be filtered by using a search term which 5.1.
-REPORTS 33 will cause the export process to only select the rows matching the given pattern.
-Using the system administration web interface you can also filter records by selecting domain using proper combo box.
+In this dialog you can choose to export all records or to export filtered records.
+The records can be filtered by using an advanced search which will

+5.1.
+REPORTS 33

 Figure 5.2: Cdrs export window.